Bell Helicopter's air taxi vision reaches new heights at CES 2019

 The full-scale prototype of Bell's vertical-takeoff-and-landing (VTOL) air taxi was first unveiled on Monday (Jan 7) ahead of the official opening of the consumer electronics trade show in Las Vegas.

-Key to its eye-catching design is the six tilting ducted fans, which helps the vehicle achieve lift-off and movement in the air.
+Key to its eye-catching design is the six tilting ducted fans, which help the vehicle achieve lift-off and movement in the air.

 The American manufacturer said in its press release that it will lead the design, development and production of the VTOL systems, but it is also collaborating with five others to make the Bell Nexus a reality.